-Completed application packets must be submitted on or before: April 10, 2017 (earlier submissions are strongly encouraged) and must include all of the required components in full completion to be eligible for consideration.
-Please see the application form for required components, mailing address, and fax number.
-Students not selected for partial scholarship will be offered a payment plan.
+Scholarship applications are due by April 12, 2018 (earlier submissions are strongly encouraged) and must include all of the required components in full completion to be eligible for consideration.

-PLEASE NOTE: Submission of a completed packet by the final deadline does NOT mean that a scholarship will be awarded.
+PLEASE NOTE: Submission of a complete scholarship application by the final deadline does NOT guarantee that a scholarship will be awarded.

 FREQUENTLY ASKED QUESTIONS